carbon-language/carbon-lang/mlir/docs/PassManagement.md

 *   description
     -   A longer, more detailed description of the pass.
 This is used when generating pass documentation.
+*   dependentDialects
+    -   A list of strings that are the Dialect classes this pass can introduce.
 *   constructor
     -   A piece of C++ code used to create a default instance of the pass.
 *   options